Hellmakima/instagram/devdocs/notes.md

 Redux is used for global state management in React applications. needs 'use client' in the component using the state.
 installation: [video](https://www.youtube.com/watch?v=xfhQk9CRXbY) [docs](https://redux-toolkit.js.org/tutorials/quick-start)

+## Server actions

+Replaces the form onSubmit with a function that runs on the server. defined e.g. /src/actions/auth.ts

+We are not using this feature for now.